jlpteaching/ECS201A/hw1/hw1.rst

 Late assignments receive an automatic 25% reduction per day they are late.
 Assignments will not be accepted for late submission four days after the due date.

-For your convienence, all the questions to be answered in the report are repeated below.
+For your convenience, all the questions to be answered in the report are repeated below.

 #.
 What metric should you use to compare the performance between different system configurations?
 Why?
 #.
 Which CPU model is more sensitive to changing the CPU frequency?
 Why?